yyellin/gcn-over-semantic-representations/README.md

 The exploration leverages the  work of Jhang, Chi and Manning in their paper [Graph Convolution over Pruned Dependency Trees Improves Relation Extraction](https://nlp.stanford.edu/pubs/zhang2018graph.pdf), and uses an extension of their initial code [GCN over pruned trees](https://github.com/qipeng/gcn-over-pruned-trees).
 Indeed this repo started out (and remains) a fork of theirs.

-Jhang, Chi and Manning differentiate between a regular Graph Convolution Network (GCN) and a Contextualized Graph Convolution Network (C-GCN), which employs an RNN as an initial deep network block.
+Jhang, Chi and Manning differentiate between a regular Graph Convolution Network (GCN) and a Contextualized Graph Convolution Network (C-GCN) that bbbbbemploys an RNN as an initial deep network block.
 My work focuses primarily on the C-GCN model, which I often also refer to as GCN, ignoring this distinction.

 Please refer to  [Paths to Relation Extraction through Semantic Structure](https://github.com/yyellin/gcn-over-semantic-representations/blob/master/Paths_to_Relation_Extraction_through_Semantic_Structures.pdf) for details about the model.